San Pedro Valley - Geologic History

 flooding event deposited an additional 5000 feet of

-sedimentary rocks, approximately the same amount as the three major
+approximately the same amount as the three major

 periods of flooding during the Paleozoic.